Rocky III: Soundtrack

+This soundtrack is the third in the series composed by Bill Conti and features the single "Eye of the Tiger" by Survivor.
+Stallone enlisted Survivor after Queen denied him permission to use their song "Another One Bites the Dust".
+Survivor derived lyrics and title from dialogue in the film, and conceived a riff with chord changes to match the punches in the boxing scenes.
+"Eye of the Tiger" reached number one on the charts of many countries.
+In the US, it was number one on the Billboard Hot 100 chart for six weeks, spent 15 consecutive weeks in the top 10, and was the second-bestselling single of 1982.
+It was certified platinum in August 1982, for sales of two million copies.
+In the UK, "Eye of the Tiger" sold 956,000 copies and was number one on the UK singles chart for four consecutive weeks.

 Reception

 Box office

-Rocky III was an enormous box office success and surpassed the gross of its predecessor.
-The film grossed $16,015,408 in its opening weekend and earned $125,049,125 during its North American theatrical run, becoming the fourth highest-grossing film of 1982; its worldwide box-office earnings stand at around $270 million.
+Rocky III was an enormous box-office success and surpassed the gross of its predecessor.
+The film grossed $16,015,408 in its opening weekend.
+It was dropped to second place behind Star Trek II: The Wrath of Khan during its second weekend and it was dropped to third place behind The Wrath of Khan and E.T. the Extra-Terrestrial during its third weekend and earned $125,049,125 during its North American theatrical run, becoming the fourth-highest-grossing film of 1982; its worldwide box-office earnings stand at around $270 million.
 Roger Ebert and Gene Siskel attributed the film's success to the positive reaction from critics and audiences towards Rocky II and the production team's "quality control" of that film.
-Siskel stated "if you want a hugely successful series, then make sure that the second one is a winner."
+Siskel stated, "If you want a hugely successful series, then make sure that the second one is a winner."